staging-951d-madcitymultimedia/postman-docs/src/pages/docs/developer/postman-api/postman-api-rate-limits.md

     url:  "https://www.postman.com/postman/workspace/postman-public-workspace/api/72a32ca3-f06a-4e83-a933-2821a0e6616f/definition/d429098b-1789-4c62-b77b-cf02024aba53?view=documentation"
 ---

-Postman's API access rate limits are applied at a per-key basis in unit time.
+Postman's API access rate limits are applied at a per-user basis in unit time.

 Access to the API using a key is limited to **300 requests per minute**.
 Every API response includes the following set of headers to identify the status of your consumption: